YEONG JAE KIM

 - Publications -

-Kim, Y. J., & Cho, S.-H. Is the discovery of oil a blessing or curse in the era of climate change?
+Kim, Y. J., & Cho, S.H.(2023).
+Is the discovery of oil a blessing or curse in the era of climate change?
 Resources Policy.

 Sanni, M., & Kim, Y. J. (2023).
 How open are African inventors?
 Open green technologies and patenting activities in Africa.
 African Journal of Science, Technology, Innovation and Development.